openvinotoolkit/model_server/docs/performance_tuning.md

 OpenVINO Model Server in C++ implementation is using scalable multithreaded gRPC and REST interface, however in some hardware configuration it might become a bottleneck for high performance backend with OpenVINO.

-- To increase the throughput, a parameter `--grps_workers` is introduced which increases the number of gRPC server instances.
+- To increase the throughput, a parameter `--grpc_workers` is introduced which increases the number of gRPC server instances.
 In most cases the default value of `1` will be sufficient.
   In case of particularly heavy load and many parallel connections, higher value might increase the transfer rate.

 - Another parameter impacting the performance is `nireq`.
 It defines the size of the model queue for inference execution.